Skip to main content

 Ticket Volume 830 2600 Low performers are above global 75 percentile

 Other studies, like this one from The Hay Group, have found similar results.
-They determined that highly engaged businesses were up to a 43% more productive than companies with lower engagement.
-That means engaged employees are showing up to work ready to give it their all and–as highlighted by our own data–giving better, faster service.
+They determined that highly engaged businesses were up to 43% more productive than companies with lower engagement.
+That means engaged employees are showing up to work ready to give it their all and–as highlighted by our data – giving better, faster service.

-When we looked at survey results from highly performing employees at companies with low engagement scores, we found they had issues with many of the exact same things highly performing employees at engaged companies listed above as their most valued workplace factors.
-These highly performing employees at companies with low engagement report they feel blocked by communication silos and don’t have the systems and resources they need to perform their jobs successfully.
+When we looked at survey results from highly performing employees at companies with low engagement scores, we found they had issues with many of the same things highly performing employees at engaged companies listed above as their most valued workplace factors.
+These highly-performing employees at low-engagement companies report they feel blocked by communication silos and don’t have the systems and resources they need to perform their jobs successfully.
 They also feel unrecognized at work and do not believe they have growth opportunities within the company.

-Luckily, the top three concerns can easily be addressed at no extra cost to your company.
-From prioritizing transparency to introducing flexible work options, your company can drastically improve your employee experience by rolling out a few initiatives and programs.
+Luckily, the top three concerns can quickly be addressed at no extra cost to your company.
+From prioritizing transparency to introducing flexible work options, your company can drastically improve the employee experience by rolling out a few initiatives and programs.

 This is why running regular engagement surveys is important for any organization.
-They help you identify what your employees like at your company, and where your organization has opportunities for improvement.
+They help you identify what your employees like at your company and where your organization has opportunities for improvement.
 This information can help guide your HR team’s initiatives and prove a business case for your programs.
-It shows the C-suite what you’ve known all along: that investing in employee engagement is investing in your business’ bottom line.
+It shows the C-suite what you’ve known – that investing in employee engagement is investing in your business’s bottom line.

 How are employee experience and engagement at your company?
 Discover how your employee experience stacks up with our new interactive tool.
-From your employees’ first day to their last and everything in between, you’ll be able to audit your employee experience and identify how you can improve your employee’s day-to-day.
+From your employees’ first day to their last and everything in between, you can audit your employee experience and identify how you can improve your employee’s day-to-day.

 Download the guide